 They are modeling similar behaviors

 Some children will pick up destructive behaviors they see around them very quickly.
-It is quite common for a toddler to start hitting or biting after he sees another child do this.
+It’s quite common for a toddler to start hitting or biting after seeing another child do this.

-If you suspect that your toddler is copying actions from another little one, you may have to limit their contact temporarily until the situation has been dealt with correctly.
+If you suspect that your toddler is copying actions from another little one, you may have to limit their contact temporarily.

 Your toddler wants your attention

-Usually, they will have some one-on-one time with their parent and get a talk about the behavior, all while having your undivided attention.
+They may have some one-on-one time with their parent and get a talk about the behavior, all while having their undivided attention.